 FactsDuring the American Civil War, the island was temporarily utilized to train Union soldiers.
 After the war, the rapidly growing New York City developed an urgent need for a central correctional network.
 The Commissioner of Charities and Corrections invested 180,000 dollars in the island that seemed like a great location for a large jail facility.
-In the early 1930s, Rikers Island was officially converted into a correctional campus.
+In the early 1930's, Rikers Island was officially converted into a correctional campus.
 Many inmates were transferred from the neighbouring Roosevelt Island, which is located between Queens and Manhattan.
 Since then, Rikers Island has rapidly grown into one of the largest facilities of its kind in the United States of America.
 For decades, the island has been the subject of great debate among politicians, concerned citizens and advocacy groups.
 Modern mainstream media is also responsible for giving the island an infamous reputation.
+Click to book your NYC Hop-On Hop-Off Bus Tour.

 Location and GeographyAs the name implies, Rikers Island is an island that covers just more than 413 acres in the heart of the East River.
 This waterway serves as a natural barrier among Queens, the Bronx and Manhattan.
 Quite naturally, plenty of commercial and private marine vessels navigate the water around Rikers Island.
 However, the boats, barges and ships are usually mandated to maintain a certain distance away from the jail complex in order to prevent inmates from escaping.
 The southern tip of Rikers Island includes a large parking lot that accommodates thousands of vehicles, which are mostly used by employees.
 It's estimated that more than 9,000 individuals work at this major correctional institution.
 Additionally, the parking lots are heavily used by more than 100,000 annual visitors.
 When talking about the infrastructure of Rikers Island, it's important to emphasize that there are 10 different jails in operation.
 The Otis Bantum Correctional Center, George Motchan Detention Center and George R. Vierno Center are some notable examples of the facilities that are used to hold and process inmates.
 For its massive size, Rikers Island doesn't have a whole lot of outdoor recreational facilities.
 The industrial-style layout of the jail campus is optimized to contain inmates within set boundaries, which are mostly defined by the East River.